libertypi/mtsearch/README.md

 In this script, both types of rate limiting are addressed through the configuration file:

+- `"hourlyLimit": 100` signifies that a maximum of 100 requests can be made within a 3600-second window.
 - `"requestInterval": 20` implies that there should be a 20-second gap between each request.
-- `"maxRequests": 100, "timeWindow": 3600` signifies that a maximum of 100 requests can be made within a 3600-second window.

-> **Note**: These rate limits only apply to the listing pages specified in the configuration file and exclude torrent download requests.
-You're free to experiment with different settings until you get banned.
+> **Note**: You're free to experiment with different settings of rate limits until you get banned.
 For scraping a small number of pages, use the `--no-limit` switch to temporarily disable the rate limiter.

 ## Authors